 The IPSDI serves as the leading research, development, and training organization focused on using data science to provide analytical tools and information to the public safety sector.
 IPSDI helps fire departments gather, organize, and translate big data to improve how they evaluate risks, deploy resources, and respond to fire and other emergencies.

 One of the most important tools that IPSDI makes available to fire departments is the National Fire Operations Reporting System (NFORS) Analytics Module.
 A major part of the NFORS data system is the NFORS Exposure Tracker.
 The Tracker, which was funded through FEMA AFG and the Ramsey Social Justice Foundation, is a resource for firefighters and paramedics who are on the front lines protecting their communities.

-For more information, please contact Lauren Shepler, Outreach and Communications Manager: firstname.lastname@example.org
+For more information, please contact Victoria Gallogly, Outreach & Communications Coordinator: firstname.lastname@example.org